-A well-functioning remuneration policy is an essential tool for the implementation of good corporate governance.
-The purpose of the remuneration policy is to increase the commitment of the board, the managing director and other executives to promote the interests of the company and its shareholders.
+Properly-functioning and competitive remuneration is an essential tool for recruiting the best possible management for the company.
+This in turn contributes to the financial success of the company and the implementation of good corporate governance.
+Another aim of remuneration is to increase the commitment of the board, the managing director and other executives to promote the interests of the company and its shareholders.
+The remuneration policy adopted supports the implementation of the goals set by the company and company strategy as well as its long-term results.